darktable-org/dtdocs/content/special-topics/translating.md

 4. Remove the translated files, as we never check them into git:
    `cd tools/ && ./generate-translations.sh --rm-translations`.

-# Translating website and PDF strings
+# Translating website, epub, and PDF strings

 There are two themes for the darktable documentation: one for the HTML website and one for the PDF.
 You'll need to translate the strings for both.